lnguyenh/aoc-2021/README.md

 ```

 ## Adding a new Go solution
-- Create a new input folder with empty files
+- Create a new input directory in the `inputs` directory, typically with a `test.txt` and a `input.txt` file as provided on https://adventofcode.com/
-- Create a new "day" folder
+- Create a new directory in the `go/days` directory, using a previous day as a template
-- Add a key/value pair in the dayFunctions map in "days.go"
+- Add a key/value pair in the `dayFunctions` map in the file `go/days/days.go`

+Voila, start coding in `go/days/[your new day]/solution.go`!